-The University Writing Center (UWC) provides support for all kinds of writing projects, to all kinds of writers (freshmen through seniors), and in all kinds of courses (or no course!).
-Student writing consultants offer friendly, informed attention at any point of the writing process-whether brainstorming, drafting, revising, or final editing.
-Appointments last 45 minutes and are available Monday through Friday, morning through evening hours.
-The UWC is located on the main floor of the library, RL 136.
+The University Writing Center (UWC) provides support to students writing for any course, as well those writing application letters, personal statements, and creative writing.
+Writing consultants offer friendly, constructive feedback at any point of the writing process, from brainstorming to revising.
+Appointments last 30-50 minutes and can be scheduled by visiting http://writingcenter.unca.edu/.
+The UWC is located on the main floor of the library, RAM 136.